mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

 Assuming there is 1 instance to start with.
 If the average CPU% across instances is 81 (the CPU% usage of the only instance), autoscale scales out adding a second instance.
 Then over time the CPU% falls to 60.
 Autoscale's scale-in rule estimates the final state if it were to scale-in.
 For example, 60 x 2 (current instance count) = 120 / 1 (final number of instances when scaled down) = 120.
 So autoscale does not scale-in because it would have to scale-out again immediately.
 Instead, it skips scaling down.
 The next time autoscale checks, the CPU continues to fall to 30%.
 It estimates again - 30 x 2 instance = 60 / 1 instance = 60, which is below the scale-out threshold of 80, so it scales in successfully to 1 instance.

 The duration is set to 5 minutes.
-This is amount of time that Autoscale engine will look back for metrics.
+This is the amount of time that the Autoscale engine will look back for metrics.
 So in this case, 5 minutes means that every time autoscale runs, it will query metrics for the past 5 minutes.
 This allows your metrics to stabilize and avoids reacting to transient spikes.

  The instance limits are:  max 5 instances, min 1 instance. and the cool down setting is set to 5 minutes; the cool down setting is the amount of time to wait after a scale operation before scaling again.
 In this case, since the cooldown is 5 minutes and a scale operation just occurred, Autoscale will not attempt to scale again until after 5 minutes.
 This is to allow the metrics to stabilize first.